TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/programming/overview.md

 * [IPreIteration](interfaces/pre_iteration.md) - This interface executes before any household has been processed for the current outer-loop.

+* [ITashaMode](interfaces/tasha_mode.md) - This interface is extended to implement a new mode that can be chosen by TASHA.

 * [ITashaModeChoice](interfaces/tasha_modechoice.md) - This interface provides interopability
     for the ITashaRuntime to use different mode choice algorithms.